Honda CBR1000RR: 2019

-2020 redesign (SC82)
+2020–present (CBR1000RR-R; SC82)

-For 2020, the CBR1000RR is updated along with a new name (CBR1000RR-R) for the SP model which is race inspired, with redesigned bodywork and new engine based on technologies used in RC213V MotoGP bike.
+For 2020, the CBR1000RR is updated along with an updated name (CBR1000RR-R) for the SP model which is race inspired, with redesigned bodywork and new engine based on technologies used in RC213V MotoGP bike.

+2024

+Changes to the 2024 model include improved specifications for each engine part that have resulted in improved acceleration performance in the mid-range, the implementation of Honda's first two-motor throttle-by-wire (TBW) system, and weight reduction through redesigned frame body components.